Event Date Details:

 I joined the UCSB Transfer Students Facebook Group, UCSB Housing Facebook group, and downloaded the Schools App to find roommates.
 These allowed me to network with my future peers and get information and answer questions I had, because most people had the same questions.

 What are some accomplishments you’ve achieved at UCSB that you’re most proud of thus far?

 I’m really proud of how involved I’ve gotten on campus.
-Two years seems very short to get the whole “Four-year experience”, but in my time here, I lived in campus housing, joined a sorority, studied abroad with EAP, held an on-campus job, had two on-campus internships, all while working part-time off-campus.
+Two years seems very short to get the whole “Four-year experience,” but in my time here, I lived in campus housing, joined a sorority, studied abroad with EAP, held an on-campus job, and had two on-campus internships, all while working part-time off-campus.
 I’ve learned to manage my time well and have been able to move in and out of many different social circles.

 How are the courses different at UCSB than from your previous college(s)?

 My community college used the semester system, while UCSB is on the quarter system.
 This means that we take three quarters per academic year rather than two semesters.
 Most courses are four units where in community college they were three.
 For that reason, a full-time load of 12 units is three classes.
 The grading scale here includes pluses and minuses which my community college did not.
 Many lower-division classes are similar to my community college classes in terms of workload and consist of homework and many assignments.
 My upper-division classes tend to be less assignment-based, and the grades are heavily based on one or two papers and midterms, and a final.

 Describe the difference between lecture and discussion sections?